H1K0/tanabata/README.md

 The `-c` option can be used only with the `-s` or `-u` option.
 It takes the IDs of sasa and tanzaku to link/unlink separated with a hyphen.
 For example, `tfm -sc 10-4d` links sasa with ID `10` and tanzaku with ID `4d`.

 Using the `-w` option, you can _weed_ the database.
 It's like defragmentation.
 For example, if you had 4 files with sasa IDs 0, 1, 2, 3 in your database and removed the 1st one, then your database would only have sasa IDs 0, 2, 3 and ID 1 would be a _hole_.
-Weeding fixes this hole by changing sasa ID 2 to 1, 3 to 2, and updating all associated kazari, so for large databases this can take a while.
+Weeding fixes this hole by changing sasa ID 2 to 1, 3 to 2, and updating all related kazari, so for large databases this can take a while.

 Using the `-V` option, you just get the current version of TFM.